 It is increasingly important that digital solutions address both health and social care problems, and the DigitalHealth.London Launchpad accepts applications from companies offering solutions in both the health and social care sectors.
-DigitalHealth.London has supported several companies in the social care space and have relationships with key stakeholders enabling us to deliver a programme that meets the needs of companies and the developing integrated care landscape.
+DigitalHealth.London has supported several companies in the social care space and has relationships with key stakeholders enabling us to deliver a programme that meets the needs of companies and the developing integrated care landscape.

-At both the application form stage and at interview, applications will be scored for their suitability for participation in the DigitalHealth.London Launchpad in three areas:
+At both the application form stage and at the interview, applications will be scored for their suitability for participation in the DigitalHealth.London Launchpad in three areas:

 – NHS need for the product or process